themesberg/flowbite/content/getting-started/introduction.md

 npx @tailwindcss/cli -i main.css -o styles.css
 ```

 Now you should be good to go!
-Check the <a href="https://tailwindcss.com/docs/v4-beta#changes-from-v3" rel="nofollow" target="_blank">deprecated changes from v3</a> to learn more about the new features.
+Check the <a href="https://tailwindcss.com/docs/upgrade-guide#changes-from-v3" rel="nofollow" target="_blank">deprecated changes from v3</a> to learn more about the new features.

-## Tailwind CSS 3.0
+## Tailwind CSS v3

-We recommend using the current stable 3.x version of Tailwind CSS until v4.0 becomes the standard version.
+We recommend you to follow the upgrade guide from v3 to v4 since Flowbite works with both.

-## Tailwind CSS 2.0
+## Tailwind CSS v2

 Flowbite works with the 2.x version of Tailwind CSS.